DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 longer video in there that maybe I didn’t create specifically for the videoblog.
 But generally if I’m creating something that is especially for my site, I will try and keep it under 5 mins.’
-In comparison, although his videos tended to be within a certain range, (mostly between 1 and 5 minutes) Howell couldn’t (or wouldn’t) give me a reason, ‘no rhyme or reason to the length.
+In comparison, although his videos tended to be within the same range, (mostly between 1 and 5 minutes) Howell couldn’t (or wouldn’t) give me a reason, ‘no rhyme or reason to the length.
 I am currently trying to make them shorter than 1 minute and tell a longer more complex story.
 It doesn’t